visciang/telegram/README.md

 * `Telegram.Bot`: works with the **stateless async** dispatch model
 * `Telegram.ChatBot`: works with the **statefull chat** dispatch model

+## Logging

+The library attach two metadata fields to the internal logs: [:bot, :token].
+If your app run more that one bot these fields can be included in your logs (ref. to the Logger config) to clearly identify and "trace" every BOT message flow.

 # Sample app

 A chat_bot app: https://github.com/visciang/telegram_example